Atlántida, Uruguay

 Atlántida is a resort town of the Costa de Oro in Canelones Department of Uruguay, 45 km east of Montevideo.
+It is located on Ruta Interbalnearia, near the junction with Route 11.

 Atlántida is also the name of the municipality to which the town belongs and which includes a few more resort towns to the north and to the west of the town, i.e. Estación Atlántida, City Golf, Villa Argentina, Fortín de Santa Rosa and rural areas to their north.

-Geography

-Location

-The resort is located on Ruta Interbalnearia, near the junction with Route 11.

 History

 Atlántida started in the beginning of the 20th century as a resort for the elite class of Montevideo and remained so until the mid-1950s.
 Today it is mainly a middle class resort with more than 10,000 permanent inhabitants.

 The first plans of a resort in the area were drawn in 1911 and in the next year the parcelling and selling of plots began.
-In 1913 the Hotel Las Toscas was built near the beach, which in 1915 took on its actual name, Atlántida.
+In 1913 the Hotel Las Toscas was built near the beach, which in 1915 took on its current name, Atlántida.
 The development accelerated from 1939 onwards, when Natalio Michelizzi (a wealthy Italian businessman living in Buenos Aires) decided to buy all the land that had not been parcelled or developed, and invested in its development.

 On September 7, 1967, by the Act of Ley N° 13.609, it became classified as a city.